MISSION & VALUES

 The mission of The Apopka Voice is to engage with relevancy, inform with integrity, and inspire greater good at all levels of the community.
 We uphold the key values of honesty and transparency, seeking to shine a compassionate light on social justice issues, sharing opportunities for residents to connect and make a difference, and opening avenues for deeper dialogue, solution-finding and action-taking.
 We see our site and mission as a “work in progress”, pursuing improvement and growth through learning, risk-taking, listening and engaging, with the hope to become more effective and expand our reach and positive impact in the world.

 Reggie Connell started his journalism career in 1981 with the St. Pete Times working the desk as well as writing for the sports department.
 He attended the University of Florida and served as a journalist on two of the student newspapers there, The Independent Florida Alligator and The Student Leader.
 With a few years of additional experience in insurance and mortgage sales, Reggie soon bought and ran City Magazine in Altamonte Springs, serving as publisher and managing editor there, while also writing and publishing his first book in 2014, Falconland, an historical novel on the life of the 13th century King Frederick.
 While working on the sequel to Falconland, Reggie took on the managing editor role for The Apopka Voice in 2015, and just two years later became its owner, running and writing for the site until 2020.
-In February, Reggie turned the publishing reins over to Denise as he was invited to help develop and become the managing editor for a new online news site, Mainstreet Daily News, that would serve his college town of Gainesville, FL and Alachua County.
-Reggie currently contributes as a guest journalist and consultant on staff for both The Apopka Voice and The Seminole Source, providing a wealth of business experience, journalistic skill and editorial wisdom.
+In February, Reggie turned the publishing reins over to Denise as he was invited to help develop and manage the a new online news site, Mainstreet Daily News, that would serve his college town of Gainesville, FL and Alachua County.
+Having completed setting this news site up successfully, Reggie has returned as managing editor and writer, providing his wealth of business experience, journalistic skill and editorial wisdom.

 Reggie and Denise married on April 4,2020, celebrating their special day with family and friends via Zoom.